CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 built at this time, and hooked in to the Okta event hook API.
 We should also allow application user profile updates via CLI.

+### Build passthrough API for functionapp APIs via auth microservice ###
+Calls to the APIs served via the functionapp (reports/waters) should be able to pass through the auth microservice so it is no longer necessary to expose the functionapp to the network.
+In the process we should evaluate the authorization requirements of the APIs so that unauthorized requests are immediately rejected rather than passed through.
+This will be needed particularly for endpoints intended for sender use; authorization for this needs to be handled by the microservice.
+See [deprecated auth documentation](authz-deprecated-implementation.md) for a list of endpoints.

 ### Integrate auth and submissions microservices to CI processes ###
 We should begin including the microservices projects in our continuous integration builds, set up the API endpoints in the staging and production environments, and make sure the microservices are executed.
 This will also require setting up environment-specific secrets for connecting with Okta and ensuring we have set up permanent application users for the microservices.
-By the end of this work both staging and production Okta should have their final access applications; the names of the application and the method by which the secrets are passed to the microservices should be documented at \
+By the end of this work both staging and production Okta should have their final access applications; the names of the application and the method by which the secrets are passed to the microservices should be documented at this point.
-this point.

 ### Update end to end testing and development environments to include auth and submissions ###